9 Tools to Monitor Linux Disk Partitions and Usage in Linux

 df – Show Linux Disk Space Usage

-pydf is an exceptional Python command line utility and a great replacement of df in Linux.
+The pydf command is an exceptional Python command line utility and a great replacement for the df command in Linux.
 It uses distinct colors to highlight disk partitions with specific attributes.

 $ pydf

-pydf – Show Colourised Linux Disk Space Usage
+Pydf - Show Disk Usage in Colored Output

 Once you realize that any of your storage disk(s) is running out of space or is full, you should:

-3. Then delete from the storage disk(s), any files that are no longer important or that you will not use in the future with the help of rm command or you can fslint tool to find and delete unwanted files in Linux.
+• Then delete from the storage disk(s), any files that are no longer important or that you will not use in the future with the help of the rm command or you can CCleaner tools to find and delete unwanted files in Linux.

 Note: In case you delete any important file, you can recover the deleted file in Linux.

-In this article, we have talked about a number of useful command line utilities for displaying storage disk partition table and monitoring space usage.
+In this article, we have talked about a number of useful command line utilities for displaying storage disk partition tables and monitoring space usage.

 If there is any important command line utility for the same purpose, that we have left out?
 Let us know via the comment section below.
 You can possibly ask a question or provide us feedback as well.